eschares/unsub_extender/README.md

 Requirements:
+In unsub, choose "Export - Download as spreadsheet".
+A .csv file will be saved, which you run through **unsub extender.**

-Unsub export in .csv format with columns in any order, but names must be exactly as:
+The .csv file must have the following columns in any order, but must be exactly as:
 * downloads
 * citations
 * authorships
-* weighted usage
+* usage (will be renamed to "weighted usage" during the analysis)
 * subscription_cost
+* subscribed

-In most cases these are the default column names assigned by unsub in the file export option.
+These should already be the default column names assigned by unsub in the file export.